Vista-Technology/falco-and-falcosidekick-talk-containerday-2021/README.md

     - Goals
         - Test the Falco Rules and intercept any violations
         - Integration for long-term monitoring (Loki, Prometheus, Grafana)
-		- Integration with external alerting system (a Slack chhannel for example)
+		- Integration with external alerting system (a Slack channel for example)
         - Implement automated remediation for the second violations
 			- We simulate to apply a Kubernetes Network Policy to isolate and deny the outgoing traffic of the POD when we receive a network connection to vistatech.it website IPs